The Connection Between Hearing Loss and Balance banner banner

 Additionally, research has shown that those living with untreated hearing loss are at a three-times greater risk of suffering a fall.
 Balance function stems from our inner ears, our eyes, and the bottoms of our feet, yet each of these systems does not serve equal parts in our equilibrium.
 The inner ear is responsible for two-thirds of our equilibrium, while our vision and sensation in our feet together make up the last one-third.
 It is no wonder inner ear dysfunction poses such a high risk of imbalance and falls!

+At Levine Hearing, we pride ourselves in comprehensive test batteries to help identify where patient balance issues may be originating.
 We want to help our patients live a healthier and safer life because at Levine Hearing, we believe that when you hear better, you feel better.
-Please call us today at (704) 540-3081.
+Please call us today at (704) 540-3081

 References: